- 08 Apr 2022

 value | string | The value of the event |

-If tasks are not running on the provided Kernel Flow PC, ensure that:
+If tasks are not running on the computer being used to acquire Flow2 data, ensure that:

-- The multicast packets can reach the Kernel Flow PC over the network
+- The TCP packets can reach the data acquisition computer over the network

 - The two computers' clocks are synchronized via NTP or a similar protocol